Alexandre Pétion: Haitian Revolution

-Pétion returned to Saint-Domingue as a young man to take part in the Haitian Revolution, participating in skirmishes with the British force in Northern Haiti.
-Henry Dundas, 1st Viscount Melville, who was the Secretary of State for War to prime minister William Pitt the Younger, instructed Sir Adam Williamson, the lieutenant-governor of Jamaica, to sign an agreement with representatives of the French colonists that promised to restore the ancien regime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.
+Pétion returned to Saint-Domingue as a young man to take part in the Haitian Revolution, participating in skirmishes with British forces in Saint-Domingue.
 There had long been racial and class tensions between the gens de couleur and enslaved and free blacks in Saint-Domingue, where the enslaved black population outnumbered the white and gens de couleur by ten to one.
 During the years of warfare against French planters (commonly referred to as grands blancs), racial tensions in Saint-Domingue were exacerbated in competition for power and political alliances.

 When tensions arose between full blacks and mulattoes, Pétion frequently supported the mulatto faction.
-He allied with General André Rigaud and Jean-Pierre Boyer against Toussaint Louverture in a failed rebellion, the so-called "War of Knives", in the South of Saint-Domingue, which began in June 1799.
-By November, the rebels were pushed back to the strategic southern port of Jacmel; the defence was commanded by Pétion.
-The town fell in March 1800 and the rebellion was effectively over.
-Pétion and other mulatto leaders went into exile in France.
+He allied with André Rigaud and Jean-Pierre Boyer against Toussaint Louverture in the War of the South, which began in June 1799.
+By November, Rigaud's forces were pushed back to the strategic southern port of Jacmel by Louverture's army; the defence was commanded by Pétion.
+The town fell in March 1800 and the conflict was effectively over.
+Pétion, along with Boyer and other mulatto officers who had fought for Rigaud, went into exile in France alongside Rigaud himself.

-In February 1802, General Charles Leclerc arrived with tens of warships and 32,000 French troops to bring Saint-Domingue under more control.
-Gens de couleur Petion, Boyer, and Rigaud returned with him in the hope of securing power in the colony.
+In February 1802, General Charles Leclerc arrived with a large fleet transporting 32,000 French troops to retake Saint-Domingue from Louverture's control.
+Petion, Boyer, and Rigaud returned with him in the hope of securing power in the colony.

-Following the French deportation of Toussaint Louverture and the renewed struggle, Pétion joined the nationalist force in October 1802.
+Following the deportation of Toussaint Louverture to France and continued resistance to the French takeover, Pétion joined the rebels in October 1802.
 This followed a secret conference at Arcahaie, where Pétion supported Jean-Jacques Dessalines, the general who had captured Jacmel.
-The rebels took the capital of Port-au-Prince on October 17, 1803.
+The rebels took the capital of Port-au-Prince on 17 October 1803.
 Dessalines proclaimed independence on 1 January 1804, naming the nation Haiti.
 On 6 October 1804, Dessalines declared himself ruler for life and was crowned Emperor of Haiti as Jacques I.